cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 }
 ```

-- tick_id: Time associated with the message.
+- tick_id: Tick associated with the message.
 - sender_name: The name of the sending actor. "env" for the environment.
 This is optional when sending messages (i.e. the sender is already known).
 - receiver_name: The name of the target/receiving actor. "env" for the environment.
 - payload: Data for the target actor/environment.
 It is the responsibility of the target to understand the type received.